davesh79/enigma/readme-guide.md

 There's no one right way to structure a good README.
 There is one very wrong way, however, and that is to not include a README at all or to create a very anemic one.
 This guide outlines a few best practices.
 As you progress in your career, you will develop your own ideas about what makes a good README.

 At a minimum, your project README needs a title and a short description explaining the what, why, and how.
 What was your motivation?
 Why did you build this project?
 (Note: The answer is not "Because it was a homework assignment.")
 What problem does it solve?
 What did you learn?
-What makes your project stand out?
+What makes your project stand out?hi

 Lastly, if your project is deployed, include a link to the deployed application here.